ibm-cloud-docs/schematics/workspace-setup.md

 {: tip}

 **Before you begin**
-- [Create a Terraform configuration](/docs/schematics?topic=schematics-create-tf-config), and store the configuration in a GitHub or GitLab or Bitbucket repository.
+- [Create a Terraform configuration](/docs/schematics?topic=schematics-create-tf-config), and store the configuration in a `GitHub`, `GitLab`, or `Bitbucket` repository.
 You can also upload a tape archive file (`.tar`) from your local machine to provide your template to {{site.data.keyword.bplong_notm}}.
 For more information, see the [`ibmcloud schematics workspace upload`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-upload) command and see the [upload a tar file to your workspace](/apidocs/schematics#upload-template-tar) API.
 - Make sure that you have the [required permissions](/docs/schematics?topic=schematics-access) to create a workspace.

 **To create a workspace**: